DuncanRitchie/blog/README.md

 Also, they have `draft: true` in their front matter.
 This automatically makes Astro exclude them from production, even if I were to allow them in Git.

+## View transitions

+If your browser supports view transitions and doesn’t prefer reduced motion, you’ll see view transitions on the blog when navigating between pages.
+When adding a view transition, I like to add a `data-has-view-transition` attribute to the participating elements — this enables a [custom script to prevent view transitions](https://github.com/DuncanRitchie/blog/blob/main/src/components/ViewTransitionsInViewport.astro) from affecting elements outside the viewport.

 ## Commands for me

 | Command                | Action                                           |